near/near-cli-rs/docs/NEW_GUIDE_DRAFT.en.md

     - ...

 Open questions:
-- Where to add flags like `--verbose`, `--structured/json/csv`, etc.
+- Where to add flags like `--verbose`, `--structured/json/csv`, `--scripting-mode`, etc.
+- How to manage multiple keys?
+Should we have `default` key?
+Should they ave a name like `super-game-1-key`?
+- Should we have `extensions` -> `list`/`add`/`delete` commands?
+I gues that it's a bit early to talk about it.

+Other:
+- Let's get inspiration for keys and storage data from this project: https://github.com/near-examples/near-account-utils